We, ScreenSkills, (we/us/our), are committed to protecting and respecting your privacy.

-- the right to request rectification of information that is inaccurate or out of date
+- the right to request rectification of your personal data that is inaccurate or out of date,

-- the right to erasure of your information (known as the 'right to be forgotten')
+- the right to erasure of your personal data (also known as the 'right to be forgotten'),

-- the right to request that your information be provided to you in a format that is secure and suitable for re-use (known as the 'right to portability');
+- the right to request that your personal data that you have provided to us be sent to you or another controller in a secure, commonly used format, (known as the 'right to portability'), and

-- rights in relation to automated decision making and profiling including profiling for marketing purposes.
+- rights in relation to profiling for marketing purposes.

-All of these rights are subject to certain safeguards and limits or exemptions, further details of which can be found in our Data Protection Policy.
-To exercise any of these rights, you should contact Data Protection Officer(s) at firstname.lastname@example.org
+Please note that all of these rights are subject to certain safeguards or exemptions, and we will always respond to your request in accordance with data protection law.
+To exercise any of these rights, please contact us, preferably at email@example.com.

-If you are not happy with the way in which we have processed or dealt with your information, you can complain to the Information Commissioner’s Office.
+If you are not happy with the way in which we have processed or dealt with your personal data, you can complain to the Information Commissioner’s Office.
 Further details about how to complain can be found on our complaints page.

 How to contact us